Prasanta-Hembram/Translation-work-list-for-Santali-language/CLDR/README.md

-These are the list of all the important CLDR files that needs to be updated for Santali language.
+These are some of the list of all the important CLDR files that needs to be updated for Santali language.